pretix/pretix/doc/admin/installation/manual_smallscale.rst

     trust_x_forwarded_proto=on

     [database]
-    ; For MySQL, replace with "mysql"
     backend=postgresql
     name=pretix
     user=pretix
-    ; For MySQL, enter the user password.
-For PostgreSQL on the same host, ; we don't need one because we can use peer authentification if our ; PostgreSQL user matches our unix user. password=
+    ; For PostgreSQL on the same host, we don't need a password because we can use ; peer authentication if our PostgreSQL user matches our unix user. password=
-    ; For MySQL, use local socket, e.g. /var/run/mysqld/mysqld.sock
-    ; For a remote host, supply an IP address
     ; For local postgres authentication, you can leave it empty host=